Updated: Sep 17, 2021

 So, I've been meaning to write a post about this for ages, but have also been really enjoying that secret, sneaky feeling of keeping something to myself for a little bit ...
 BUT, really exciting news!
 I found out last month that I've been offered a place on one of the inaugural programmes at the HarperCollins Author Academy, a not-for-profit foundation that helps to support and promote BAME authors.

-This is really exciting for me personally, as an author and illustrator, but more importantly it's also a fantastic opportunity for authors from underrepresented ethnic backgrounds to develop confidence and learn valuable new skills.
+As a mixed-race, Malaysian and Irish author-illustrator, this is really exciting for me personally but, more importantly, it's also a fantastic opportunity for authors from underrepresented ethnic backgrounds to develop confidence and learn valuable new skills.
 I genuinely didn't even think I'd get through the first round, so to be awarded a place on the Writing for Children course was just the most incredible news.

-I am half-Malaysian and, growing up, I experienced the type of racism that is unfortunately still typical in modern society: name-calling, well-meaning but ultimately upsetting racial slurs about my culture and heritage, even people telling me to 'go back home' (deeply ironic as that was, in fact, where I was headed at the time).
+Growing up mixed-race in London, I have unfortunately experienced the type of racism that is still present in modern society, including name-calling, well-meaning but ultimately upsetting racial slurs about my culture and heritage, and even people telling me to 'go back home' (deeply ironic as it was, in fact, where I was headed at the time).

 Kids' books are so important as a way that we introduce young people to the world around them, and I've become more and more aware of a startling lack of ethnic diversity in children's literature.
-I hope that my time at the Author Academy will help me to play my part in the movement to set this right.
+I hope that my time at the Author Academy will help me to understand how I can play my part in the movement to set this right.

-(Remote) School's in session from Monday (18th Jan) so watch this space as I plan to share key tips and any useful advice that I pick up during my time at the Academy.
+(Remote) School's in session soon, so watch this space as I hope to share key tips and any useful advice that I pick up during my time at the Academy ...